-Cala Mondrago is located in the southeast of the island, it is considered one of the best beaches in Mallorca.
+Cala Mondrago is located southeast of the island, considered one of the best beaches in Mallorca.
 It is protected as a natural space; thanks to this, it does not have buildings and mass tourism.

 It is awarded the Blue Flag, and tourists respect its beauty.
 However, it is not allowed to do water sports in its waters, so it is quiet, although in summer it gets quite crowded with bathers.

 On the other side of Mallorca is Cala Tuent, with white sand and stunning views over the Serra de Tramuntana from the cliffs.
 It is close to another beautiful cove, Cala Sa Calobra.

 It is a quiet beach and one of the least crowded since public transport does not reach it.